mpinb/in_silico_framework_hot_zone/docs/file_formats.rst

 Network parameters
 ------------------
-The :ref:`param_file_format` format is used to store network parameters, containing information for each cell type in a network.
+The :ref:`param_file_format` format is used to store network parameters, describing the activation of presynaptic cells and synapses during the scenario we want to simulate.

 For each presynaptic cell type in the network, this following information is provided:

 .. list-table:: Network Parameters